 DIY Netting Frame

 Create a frame with netting to guide your zucchini’s upward journey.
 I crafted one using leftover netting, and it was surprisingly sturdy and effective.
+If you are growing heavier fruits, this style also works well alongside other watermelon trellis ideas.

 Wire Mesh Wonders